 No Hills Cycling Adventure!

-- No Hills Adventure!
-A gentle meander on the cycleways of central Brittany - Maximum 30 miles – average 18 miles – very easy
+- No Hills Adventure! (well only a few...) - A gentle meander on the cycleways of central Brittany - Maximum 30 miles – average 18 miles – very easy Also available as a Cycle-camping route

 Brittany is sometimes described as 'hilly'.
 To be fair much of it is what I would call 'rolling' - gentle hills that give a lovely rhythm.
 However it is possible to cycle a long way virtually flat all the time, and on established cyclepaths and cycleroutes.
+This route does have some longer days and ineveitably you will find gentle 'railway' gradients and the odd 'hop' where the track crosses roads and the like, so not as easy as the 'Rigole' cycle route, but nothing most people would find difficult.
 It requires a bit of 'insider knowledge' to piece together but here you'll find a route that covers a considerable area and follows the three best known cycleroutes in Brittany.
 First the Nantes-Brest canal, then up the V3 and then a return taking advantage of the meandering little cyclepath made from the bed of the old narrow-gauge railway.
 In all around 250 km of very easy and very quiet cycling through areas most tourists never get to see.
 You'll cycle canals and rivers, see chateaux and fortresses, pass dark forests and bustling market towns and all without breaking a sweat.
 Perfect for families with children on their own bikes or for those who want to travel a reasonable distance but not get hot and bothered doing it;-)

 Day 1 - our base to Bon Repos 5 km - almost all cyclepath